AdobeDocs/uxp-indesign/src/pages/resources/recipes/html-events/index.md

 import { siteConfig } from '../../../../../site-config';

 # HTML events and event listeners

-In web, you can use different techniques to capture an HTML event and add eventlisteners to an element.
+On the web, you can use different techniques to capture an HTML event and add `eventlisteners`` to an element.
 UXP too, supports these ways.

-It is simply your preference which method you feel most comfortable with.
+It is simply your preference; the method you feel most comfortable with.
 However, there might be a need for you to configure the right permission for inline event handlers, such as `<button onclick="btnClick()">Click Me</button>`

 <InlineAlert variant="info" slots="header, text1, text2"/>

 Scripts and plugins

-**In plugins**, you will need to enable `allowCodeGenerationFromStrings` if you would like to use the inline event handlers shown above.
-IMPORTANT: Be sure you know about the manifest permission module before you proceed //TODO insert link to manifest -> allowCodeGenerationFromStrings module.
+**In plugins**, you will need to enable `allowCodeGenerationFromStrings` if you would like to use the inline event handlers shown above. <br></br>
+IMPORTANT: Be sure you know about the [manifest permissions](../../../plugins/concepts/manifest/#permissionsdefinition) module before you proceed.

 **In scripts**, these permissions are fixed to '' and you cannot alter them. //(TODO Add link to details)